adityam/context-blog/content/post/moving-from-wordpress.md

 and my posts on ConTeXt were reasonably popular; but after a while using the wordpress platform to write posts was a bit annoying.
 I am try to start blogging again; this time using a [Hugo], which is a static website generator.

-I hope that without having to worry about the minor formatting anoyances of wordpress this time around, I'll be able to keep the blog going for longer.
+There are many available themes for blogging with Hugo.
+I tried a few of them but did not like any of the existing themes.
+They were all too complex for my taste.
+So, I am attempting to create my own theme.
+So, at present, this blog does not have all the bells and whistles of a typical blog.
+I'll work on these features as time permits; but my hope is that not having to worry about the formatting anoyances of wordpress, I'll be able to keep the blog going for longer.

 [Hugo]: http://gohugo.io